 Oh yeah.
 And he makes the best riverside coffee we’ve ever had!!

 Geoff Hall is another legend in these parts.
-One of original founders of Goulburn Valley Fly Fishing Centre, Geoff played a huge part in the overall vision, direction, and success of the company for over twenty years.
+One of original founders of Goulburn Valley Fly Fishing Centre, Geoff played a huge part in the overall vision, direction, and success of the company for more than twenty years.

 Geoff grew up fishing the rivers of the area and is not only an expert guide, but he’s also steeped in the history of the region.
-Geoff knows everyone in the district and has been a driving force on many local issues, including battling for better outcomes for our trout fishery, and the protection of the wider environment.
+Geoff knows everyone in the district.
+Something that is obvious when you see his collection of keys that gain him access to nearly every property in the shire.
+He has been a driving force on many local issues, including battling for better outcomes for our trout fishery, and the protection of the wider environment.
 His latest work focusing on the threats to the Snob’s Creek catchment.

 David Pickering is a legend in the Goulburn Valley.
 Now in his mid-seventies, it would be safe to say that there is not a lot in fly fishing that he hasn’t seen or done.